 Another barrier often encountered by supply chain management consulting teams is the belief that only internal managers and workers know what’s best for the client-organisation.
 This tends to lead to reluctant collaboration from internal professionals and even passive obstruction of progress.

-Again, communication is the key to removing this particular obstacle.
-However, please don’t simply declare that consultants will be better at solving the problem than would an internal team.
+Again, communication is key to removing this particular obstacle.
+However, please don’t simply declare that consultants will be better at solving the problem that would an internal team.

 When we talk about communication in this context, we mean continuous, two-way communication (and collaboration) throughout the life of your project.
 For example, it makes sense to appoint a number of project “champions” from within your management teams and workforce.

-Facilitate an initial meeting where the champions and the consultants can get to know each… Click To Tweet
+Facilitate an initial meeting where the champions and the consultants can get to know each other and establish how they will work together.
+Click To Tweet

 Once the project gets under way, your champions should work closely with the management consulting team, while also involving the rest of the workforce in solution design.
 This will help to reduce distrust, and where necessary, the champions can gather information from internal resources and share it with their external colleagues.